12 FAQs about auto-enrolment

 6. What scheme providers are there and which should I choose?

-There is a government scheme, the National Employment Savings Trust (NEST), or you can choose a pension scheme offered by a private provider.
+The NEST scheme was set up by the government when auto-enrolment was introduced.
+Alternatively, you can choose a pension scheme offered by a private provider.

 An independent financial adviser can help you decide which scheme is best for your business.
 Amongst other things, you will want to consider what the costs of the scheme are and how easy it is to use.